TharunKumarReddy5/data-512-homework_2/README.md

 ## Issues and Special Considerations

 The code has embedded exception handling to cover and highlight the articles for which we are not able to pull the page views information.
 As of now we are able to pull the information for all the dinosaur articles.
 Check for the comments in the code to debug the exceptions.

+## Research Implications

+Include write-up paragraphs.
+One of your paragraphs should reflect on what you have learned, what you found, what (if anything) surprised you about your findings, and/or what theories you have about why any biases might exist (if you find they exist).

+What biases did you expect to find in the data (before you started working with it), and why?
+What (potential) sources of bias did you discover in the course of your data processing and analysis?
+What might your results suggest about (English) Wikipedia as a data source?
+What might your results suggest about the internet and global society in general?
+Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?
+Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and biases?
+How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?

 ## Repository Structure:
 Here are the main folders in our github data-512-homework_1 repository: